ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 The authorization context can be materialized as a **Transaction Token (TxToken)**, issued by a `Transaction Token Service` and evaluated by a `Policy Decision Point`.
 This enables consistent, portable, and auditable enforcement across distributed environments.

-ZTAuth\* also supports [**Trust Elevation**](/openprotocolspec/2025-04-05/base-protcol/decision-points/trust-elevation), a process in which a workload may request access to a higher-privilege context under specific conditions.
-Trust Elevation is always subject to policy evaluation and limited by predefined rules, making it suitable for dynamic access scenarios without compromising Zero Trust principles.
+ZTAuth\* also supports [**Trust Elevation**](/openprotocolspec/2025-04-05/base-protcol/decision-points/trust-elevation), a process in which a workload may request access to the **authorization context of another identity**, under specific conditions.
+This is commonly used when a workload needs to temporarily act with the privileges of a different subject — for example, a service operating on behalf of a user or another system.

+**Trust Elevation** is always subject to policy evaluation and must follow predefined rules, including proof of consent when applicable.
+This makes it suitable for dynamic and delegated access, while remaining aligned with Zero Trust principles.

 ### Delegation-First Model